|

 which feelings are no objective.

-Some Greek philosophers assumed that the beginning of a material world is water
+Some Greek philosophers assumed that the beginning of the material world is water,

-and consequently a parity of Chaos with water proved.
+and consequently the parity of Chaos with water is proved.

 Eros (metal) is a principle of creation or process as a

-result of which a no formalized matter gets a form.
+result of which the no formalized matter gets a shape.

 In mythology Eros is comparable to the god of love Eros or it is possible to